See also: State Patients Boards

-Can you imagine that they do not see this as a problem?
+Health care professionals have so much faith in themselves that they do not see this as a problem.

-No amount of governmental control can make medicine safe and affordable in the absence of such information, but if patients have access to that information there is much less need for governmental control.
+No amount of governmental control can make medicine safe and affordable in the absence of such information.
+Even with it, government regulation only can alter the distortions caused by their regulation.
+But if patients have that information there is much less need for governmental control in the first place.

 Health care professionals balk at hearing this and protest that it is not true.
 But does anyone in medicine know if one specific nurse was involved in every fatal infection caught last year in the hospital to which you are about to be sent?
 Medicine makes sure that no one knows (see Cullen).

 Fortunately, it has been demonstrated that the patient community can get the information without the participation of the medical community or the government.
-With their participation, the patient community will not get it.
+With the participation of medicine, the patient community never will not get it.

 “However beautiful the strategy,

 – Sir Winston Churchill